nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

 1. Create a Prometheus graph showing the `nginxplus HTTP upstream response time` from the pods.
 This should match the upstream response time values you see in the NGINX Plus Dashboard.

     Can you find where the pod `CPU stats` are recorded ?
-As you can see, there are hundreds of stats you can use to monitor NGINX KIC, k8s components, pods, and other resources.
+As you can see, there are hundreds of stats you can use to monitor NGINX NIC, k8s components, pods, and other resources.

     Press `Control + C` to stop port-forward when you are finished.